anujgoenka9/autocoder/README.md

 - Global middleware to protect logged-in routes
 - Local middleware to protect Server Actions or validate Zod schemas
 - Activity logging system for any user events
+- **AI Code Generation**: Intelligent agent that can create and modify Next.js projects using natural language

 ## Tech Stack